NAREE's Annual Journalism Competition

 Judges’ comment: With top-notch reporting and clever writing, writers inform and entertain their readers.
 Expats should treat buying a home like getting married -- dating first to make sure they’re compatible.
 Service stories give readers easy-to-understand information about everything from whether they’re legally allowed to buy property abroad to whether they’ll be able to rent out the place.

-ARLENE GROSS, MICHAEL GAVIN, TARIG KAMAL, DESIREÉ KEEGAN, & SPECIAL TO NEWSDAY: JAMES KINDALL, & THE LI HOME, Newsday Staff
+ARLENE GROSS, MICHAEL GAVIN, TARIQ KAMAL, DESIREÉ KEEGAN, & SPECIAL TO NEWSDAY: JAMES KINDALL, & THE LI HOME, Newsday Staff

 Judges’ comment: Editors and writers know what their Long Island buyers, sellers and renters want to know, whether it’s where surfers might want to live or what’s available in Stony Brook (best known for its hospital and university).
 They also include the expected listings and other good service information.